pikapods/docs.pikapods.com/faq/account.md

 ## Business use and service level
 Can you use *PikaPods* for your business apps?
 The answer is yes!
 Many of our users already run business-critical apps on our platform.
-We are also hoping to add more feature in the future to serve this segment better.
-Here what you can expect in terms of uptime, support and data safety:
+We are also hoping to add more features in the future to serve this segment better.
+Here's what you can expect in terms of uptime, support, and data safety:

 - **Uptime and maintenance**: Historically, you can expect an uptime of about 99.95% over a month or better, which translates to about 30 minutes of downtime in a month.
 This is needed to apply regular app updates, as well as system updates.
-App updates happen about twice a month and take a few seconds only.
+App updates happen about twice a month and take only a few seconds.
 System updates need a reboot and last about 15 minutes.
-They will be scheduled at off-peak hours in their region and happen ever 3 to 6 months.
+They will be scheduled at off-peak hours in their region and happen every 3 to 6 months.
 It can take up to 30 minutes for all pods to be back up, since they are started back up in random sequence.
-(These numbers are historical averages and don't consitute any uptime guarantee or service level agreement.)
+(These numbers are historical averages and don't constitute any uptime guarantee or service level agreement.)
 - **Support Response Time**: Our support staff works in Asian and EU time zones and you can expect a response in less than an hour during normal business hours.
 - **Backups**: We take whole-server offsite backups daily and every server has redundant drives.
 - **Testing**: As opposed to doing automatic container updates, all our updates are tested before they reach your pod.
 This includes dealing with breaking changes and migrations over time.